 In some areas of the north, businesses must set off firecrackers when opening stores after the fifth day of the fifth year to drive away from the bad luck of the past.

 Also, there will be performances such as yang ko twisting and walking on stilts in the North during the New Year, and the dragon and lion dances will be performed in the south.
 No matter what kind of celebration is performed, they are all for Chinese people to enjoy a more joyful and peaceful Spring Festival!

 Part V. Which countries in the world celebrate the Spring Festival as China does?

-The Spring Festival originated in China and spread to the whole world by the Chinese.
+The Spring Festival originated in China and was spread to the whole world by the Chinese.
 The Spring Festival is one of the four traditional Chinese festivals.
-Not only we Chinese celebrate the Spring Festival, but some countries and ethnic groups that belong to the Chinese cultural circle also share the custom of celebrating the Spring Festival.
+Not only do we Chinese celebrate the Spring Festival, but some countries and ethnic groups that belong to the Chinese cultural circle also share the custom of celebrating the Spring Festival.
 Now let’s check out which countries in the world celebrate the Spring Festival like China does.

 In Eastern Asia, countries like North Korea, South Korea and Japan have been deeply influenced by the Han culture since ancient times.
 The Spring Festival, the grandest and traditional festival in China, is also celebrated by people from these countries.